- Getting Started

 Sabrina Selk, ScD

-Sabrina Selk is the director of the Office of Health Equity at the Massachusetts Department of Public Health, and serves as a member of the Cambridge Human Rights Commission.
+Sabrina Selk is the director of health and racial equity at the National Network of Public Health Institutes and serves as a member of the Cambridge Human Rights Commission.
+Previously, she was the director of the Office of Health Equity at the Massachusetts Department of Public Health.
 Selk brings extensive experience working with communities to understand and address social determinants of health and improve the health of children.
 Previously, she worked at the National Institute for Children’s Health Quality (NICHQ), where she led the Department of Applied Research and Evaluation, and at Dana Farber Cancer Institute as manager of research & clinical relations at Advance Health Solutions.
 In her role at NICHQ, she was a senior advisor on a number of projects across content areas including asthma, sickle cell disease, infant mortality, and early childhood comprehensive systems.
 She has technical expertise in research methods, content development, training and technical assistance, as well as experience addressing health equity through evidence-based strategies and quality improvement.
 Selk has a doctor of science in social and behavioral science society, human development and health, from the Harvard T. H. Chan School of Public Health, and undergraduate degrees in biology and psychology from the University of Washington.

 Stephanie Marie Sloan, MPH